raunov/voxtory/README.md

-# Video/Audio Processing API Service
+# Voxtory

-A simple and robust API service that processes video and audio files using Google Gemini API for content analysis.
+A RESTful API that leverages Google Gemini's AI capabilities to analyze spoken content in audio recordings, providing context and insights for events and meetings.
 The service is designed to handle long-running operations efficiently through an asynchronous job system with webhook notifications.

 ## Architecture